The Benefits of Pet Therapy

 Therapeutic horse riding can be fantastic for those with lessened motor function, such as people with cerebral palsy or MS. This is because it can aid in improving balance, posture and mobility over time.

-People with autism can use animal-assisted therapy to help them learn vital social and communication skills, such as empathy and expressing love.
+People with autism of all types can use animal-assisted therapy to help them learn vital social and communication skills, such as empathy and expressing love.

 For people with mental health issues, the companionship offered when spending time with animals can help combat feelings of depression and low self worth.